Bobay-Ochman/ConSpeciFix-Website/README.md

   - Magic

 ## The File Structure
 An overview of the file structure once the server is deployed.
 Tree outlines important files only.
-Files marked `***` are not shipped and instead pulled dynamically at init or
+Files marked `***` are not shipped and instead pulled dynamically at init.
 ```
 .
 +-- .ebextensions          // a hidden folder, must be named this to be found by AWS